 If you are a parent who would like their child to receive harmonica lessons at school, or indeed a teacher who would like to introduce harmonica into their school, send us an email here at the Harp Surgery.
 You can also visit the Harp Academy site for further information.

 Key Stage 1

-Reception and Year 1 children use a four hole Hohner Speedy harmonica (available in pink, blue, yellow or black).
-Weekly lessons are 30 minutes long and we provide 10 session each term.
+Reception and Year 1 children use a 4 hole Hohner Speedy harmonica.
+Weekly lessons are 30 minutes long and we run 10 session each term.
 Children learn tunes from our introductory song book and CD, and develop key playing skills in the company of their dedicated Harp Academy teacher.
-Performance is also part of our agenda, through playbacks in assembly.
-As children progress through Year 2, they graduate to their first 10 hole Suzuki Airwave harmonica.
-The Airwave is designed with children in mind; familiar wide hole spacing, durable ‘drop proof’ construction and a choice of red, orange or blue.
+Performance is also part of our agenda, with playbacks in assembly.
+As children progress, they graduate to their first 10 hole harmonica.
+The Airwave is designed for children; familiar wide hole spacing, durable ‘drop proof’ construction and a choice of colours.

-I just wanted to say thank you for the amazing work Will has done with Aliyah this term – she absolutely loves playing her harmonica.
+Thank you for your amazing work with Aliyah this term – she absolutely loves playing her harmonica.